-- a.
-Within Activity Areas B and C no more than 25% of all buildings within these activity areas are to comply with the following heights above ground level
+- Within Activity Areas B and C no more than 25% of all buildings within these activity area may exceed the following heights above ground level

 - Activity Area B 8m

 - Activity Area C 15m

-- (a) Within Activity Areas D and E
+- b.
+Within Activity Areas D and E

 - No building shall exceed 10 metres in height above ground level;

-- B All resource consents for additional building height referred to in (a) above must be accompanied by a favourable report from the Urban Design Panel. - (b) All resource consents for additional building heights referred to in (b) above must show how this additional height shall be used to facilitate appropriate industrial use.
+- c.
+All resource consents for additional building height referred to in (a) above must be accompanied by a favourable report from the Urban Design Panel. - d.
+All resource consents for additional building heights referred to in (b) above must show how this additional height shall be used to facilitate appropriate industrial use.